sudheerj/javascript-interview-questions/README.md

 257. ### How do you call the constructor of a parent class

-     You can use `super` keyword to call the constructor of a parent class.
+     You can use the `super` keyword to call the constructor of a parent class.
 Remember that `super()` must be called before using 'this' reference.
 Otherwise it will cause a reference error.
 Let's the usage of it,

      ```javascript
      class Square extends Rectangle {